 In order to make these records and fabrics as publicly accessible as possible the V&A needed to catalogue them.
-The V&A Archive of Art and Design started to catalogue the paper-based records and historical sample books in the early 2000s, and this project is almost complete (the team still needs to catalogue some fragments of fabric recently transferred from the Furniture, Textiles & Fashion Department and to update Search the Archives).
-Between 2018 and 2019 a large team of staff and volunteers at the Clothworkers’ Centre photographed, labelled, and recorded information about the Design Library’s collection of over 3,500 textiles, most of which are twentieth-century furnishing fabrics.
+The V&A Archive of Art and Design team started to catalogue the paper-based records and historical sample books in the early 2000s, and this project is almost complete (the team still needs to catalogue some fragments of fabric recently transferred from the Furniture, Textiles & Fashion Department and to update Search the Archives).
+Between 2018 and 2019 a large group of Staff and Volunteers at the Clothworkers’ Centre in Blythe House, London photographed, labelled, and recorded information about the Design Library’s collection of over 3,500 textiles, most of which are twentieth-century furnishing fabrics.

 This post focuses on the project at the Clothworkers’ Centre.
 Those of us who worked on the project have been stunned by the variety of the fabrics in this collection.
 Below we discuss 10 pieces as a means of introducing the collection and what it has to offer.
-Do check out the rest of the objects on Search the Collections (T.250-2018 to T.3807-2018), and feel free to email email@example.com if you would be interested in seeing some for yourself at the Clothworkers’ Centre, situated within Blythe House.
+Do check out the rest of the objects on Search the Collections (T.250-2018 to T.3807-2018), and feel free to email email@example.com if you would be interested in seeing some for yourself at the Clothworkers’ Centre.
 For more information about the Centre please see the Clothworkers’ Centre page on the V&A website.
-There you will also find out about the planned closure of the Centre between 18 December 2020 and Spring/Summer 2023 to facilitate the relocation of the V&A’s collections to the new Collections and Research Centre in Stratford’s Queen Elizabeth Olympic Park.
+There you will also find out about the planned closure of the Centre between 18 December 2020 and spring/summer 2023 to facilitate the relocation of numerous V&A collections to the new Collections and Research Centre in Stratford’s Queen Elizabeth Olympic Park, London.

 The reference for the materials held by the Museum’s Archive is AAD/2002/7.
 A summary description can be found online and the full records will appear on Search the Archives soon.
 This part of the archive is also available for consultation, in the Blythe House Archive & Library Study Room.

-In 1900 Alexander Morton & Co. expanded to a new headquarters at Dentonhill Works in Carlisle.
+In 1900 Alexander Morton & Co. expanded to a new headquarters at Dentonhill Works in Carlisle, England.
 Here, James Morton began his quest to produce lightfast dyes.
 The resulting ‘unfadable’ ‘Sundour’ textiles, launched in 1906, proved so profitable that the company changed its name to Morton Sundour Fabrics in 1914.
-This 1920s Persian-inspired hunting scene is representative of the bright, lush and vivid printed textiles produced by the company at this time.
+This 1920s fabric is representative of the bright and lush textiles produced by the company at this time.
 Such textiles attracted Liberty & Co. in London, amongst other clients.
 This object also speaks to the great interest in Iranian decorative art of the Safavid period (1501-1722) featuring scenes with figures in late nineteenth- and early twentieth-century Europe and America.
 Here, scenes in the Safavid style are accompanied by motifs not drawn directly from Iranian art including the large palms.

-In the spirit of William Morris, who revived traditional hand-made textile arts in the nineteenth century, James Morton established a group of craft workshops in 1920 under the name Scottish Folk Fabrics.
-The workshops, situated in the village of Corstorphine, indulged James Morton’s artistic sensibilities, in contrast to his industrial work at Morton Sundour, despite his long-standing commitment to such work.
-The collection now held by the V&A contains beautiful examples of appliquéd bedspreads, embroidered cushions, needlework and hand-woven tapestries such as this panel, designed by the head of the project Ronald Simpson.
-Morton’s creative impulse towards craftmanship and good design was also the catalyst for Edinburgh Weavers, which has been described as the ‘jewel in the crown’ of the Morton empire (Jackson, 2012, p.9).
-Through this offshoot, founded in 1928, Morton sought to produce textiles that measured up to his understanding of artistic and technical merit, collaborating with leading twentieth-century artists to create some of the finest textiles of the period.
+In the spirit of William Morris, who revived traditional hand-made textile arts in nineteenth-century Britain, James Morton established a group of craft workshops in 1920 under the name Scottish Folk Fabrics.
+The workshops, situated in the Scottish village of Corstorphine, appealed to James Morton’s artistic tastes, more so than his industrial work at Morton Sundour, despite his long-standing commitment to such work.
+The collection now held by the V&A contains beautiful examples of Scottish Folk Fabrics appliquéd bedspreads, embroidered cushions, needlework and hand-woven tapestries such as this panel, designed by the head of the project Ronald Simpson.
+Morton’s design preferences and interest in artisanship were also the catalysts for Edinburgh Weavers, which has been described as the ‘jewel in the crown’ of the Morton enterprise (Jackson, 2012, p.9).
+Through this offshoot, founded in 1928, Morton sought to produce textiles that measured up to his understanding of artistic and technical merit, collaborating with leading twentieth-century artists to create what many see as some of the finest textiles of the period.

 This is one of many batik or imitation batik pieces in the Design Library.
 The batik technique developed in Asia hundreds of years ago, and is particularly strongly associated with Java, an Indonesian island.
 The process involves using wax to protect areas of cloth from dye.
-Batik has also been popular in Europe, particularly notably in the 1920s, when centres of production sprang up in countries including Holland, which had a long connection with Asia through trade.
+Batik has also been popular in Europe, particularly notably in the 1920s, when centres of production sprang up in countries including the Netherlands, which had a long colonial trading connection with Asia.
 The technique has been imitated as well as replicated, and Morton Sundour was among those who made faux batiks, such as T.2700-2018.
 No doubt their designers were inspired by real batiks in the company’s Design Library, such as the textile shown above.
 Likely made in Java, but with a European interpretation of an Asian design, this piece highlights the cross-cultural nature of many batiks and imitation batiks.

 Fruit, flowers, penguins, elephants and peacocks burst from this swatch book, which collects together 26 Morton Sundour patterns.
-These chintz (glazed printed calico, in this case semi-glazed) fabrics show James Morton’s association with renowned designers Sidney Mawson and C. F. A. Voysey.
+These chintz (glazed printed calico, in this case semi-glazed) fabrics show James Morton’s association with renowned British designers Sidney Mawson and C. F. A. Voysey.
 Voysey’s well-known Alice in Wonderland pattern appears in the book in multiple colours.
-We were particularly interested in the brunette Alice – something we’ve never seen before.
+We were particularly interested in the dark-haired Alice—something we’ve never seen before.

 James Morton’s collection of historic textiles and fabrics from contemporary manufacturers formed an important resource for the designers at Morton Sundour.
 One of the biggest groups in the collection transferred to the V&A is a set of damasks, brocades and velvets from the Italian manufacturer Pastori & Cassanova, bought at auction around 1940.
-Our favourite is this cloud-pattern damask.
-A damask is a figured fabric with a reversible pattern formed using one warp yarn and one weft yarn.
+Our favourite design is this cloud pattern.
+This fabric is a damask, a figured textile with a reversible pattern formed using one warp yarn and one weft yarn.
 In this case it was woven on a jacquard loom.

 Courtaulds became involved in textile manufacture for car interiors in 1978.
 Their Design Library contains an example of a carpet made for Cadillac, an automobile brand founded in the United States.
 The carpet was made by the American firm Collins & Aikman.
 Courtaulds Automotive Products was sold to Collins & Aikman in 1997.

 Flame stitch, the embroidery technique which inspired this fabric, is also known as Irish stitch, Hungarian stitch, Florentine stitch and Bargello stitch.
 As these names suggest, its precise origins remain unknown.
-The technique was used on early pieces such as eighteenth-century maniple CIRC.661-1925.
+The technique was used on early pieces such as eighteenth-century maniple CIRC.661-1925, probably made in Italy.
 T.2168-2018 is a modern take on this traditional technique in the sense that it is not embroidered and was probably made by running a machine similar to those used for tufting over a thick woven ground.
 The effect is very convincing.

-A box of miscellaneous items that we worked on at the end of our cataloguing project presented us with something more unexpected – four pieces of underwear with the Marks & Spencer ‘St Michael’ logo.
-This branding is nostalgic for some generations, having been used by Marks & Spencer between 1927 and 2000.
+A box of miscellaneous items that we worked on at the end of our cataloguing project presented us with, amongst other things, four pieces of underwear with the Marks & Spencer ‘St Michael’ logo.
+This branding is nostalgic for some, having been used by the British firm Marks & Spencer between 1927 and 2000.
 Courtaulds was a major supplier to Marks & Spencer, predominately for lingerie ranges.
 Sticky notes reading ‘Courtaulds lingerie’ attached to floral fabrics throughout the collection now housed at the Clothworkers’ Centre suggest that designers would search through the Courtaulds Design Library sourcing patterns for clothing.

 Jackson, Lesley.
 Twentieth-Century Pattern Design: Textile and Wallpaper Pioneers.
 London: Mitchell Beazley, 2002.